elenderg/PAL-1000/instruções de compilação.md

 `To add the allocate routine for a type:`
 `If the type is nil, exit.`
 `If the compiler's abort flag is set, exit.`
-`If the type cannot be reduced to "pointer", exit.` `If the type's target type is nil, exit.`
+`If the type cannot be reduced to "_pointer", exit.` `If the type's target type is nil, exit.`
 `Add a routine to the routines given nil.`
-`Append "allocate memory for a " then the type's name to the routine's header string.` `Append "assign the " then the type's name then " given " to the routine's body string.` `Append the type's target type's length then "." to the routine's body string.` `Slap the routine's routine header on the routine's header string.` `Slap the routine's routine body on the routine's body string.` `Compile the header of the routine.`
+`Append "_allocate memory for a "_ then the type's name to the routine's header string.` `Append "_assign the "_ then the type's name then "_ given "_ to the routine's body string.` `Append the type's target type's length then "_._" to the routine's body string.` `Slap the routine's routine header on the routine's header string.` `Slap the routine's routine body on the routine's body string.` `Compile the header of the routine.`